Estrous Cycle Learning Module

 Endocrinology of the Estrous Cycle

 Estrous cycles give females repeated opportunities to become pregnant throughout their productive lifetime.
 The cycle is regulated by the hypothalamic-pituitary-gonadal axis, which produces hormones that dictate reproductive events.
-The reproductive axis is composed of the hypothalamus, pituitary, and the ovary Figure 1.
+The reproductive axis is composed of the hypothalamus, pituitary, and the ovary (see the animated diagram illustrating the interaction of the structures and hormones).

 The hypothalamus is a specialized portion of the ventral brain.
 Its primary function is to produce gonadotropin-releasing hormone (GnRH) in response to circulating estrogen, or to cease GnRH production in response to progesterone.
 The pituitary is composed of the anterior and posterior lobes.
 In this module, we will discuss the function of the anterior lobe as it relates to reproduction in beef females.
 The anterior pituitary is located directly beneath the hypothalamus in a small depression of the sphenoid bone.
 It produces the gonadotropins follicle-stimulating hormone (FSH) and luteinizing hormone (LH) in response to GnRH and estrogen.
 FSH and LH production is inhibited by progesterone.
 The third portion of the reproductive axis consists of the ovaries, located in the pelvic cavity of the cow.
 Follicles are structures on the ovarian surface that contain ova (egg) and produce estrogen.
 Follicles range in size and maturity at different stages of the cycle, but usually only one is selected to ovulate.
 A corpus luteum (CL) is a structure that forms from the previous cycle's ovulation point.
 The CL is responsible for progesterone production.
 Both estrogen and progesterone are produced following FSH and LH stimulation of the ovary.
 The uterus is also found in the pelvic cavity.
 It likewise contributes to reproductive control, as it produces prostaglandin F2a(PGF2a).